2014–15 Super League Greece

 The 2014–15 Super League Greece was the 79th season of the highest tier in league of Greek football and the ninth under its current title.
 The season began on 23 August and ended on 11 May 2015.
 Olympiacos won their 42nd Greek title.
 The league comprises sixteen teams from the 2013–14 season and two promoted from the 2013–14 Football League.

 Teams

 Two teams were relegated from the 2013–14 season.
-Apollon Smyrnis and Aris will play in Football League for the 2014–15 season.
+Apollon Smyrnis and Aris would play in Football League for the 2014–15 season.

 Two teams were promoted from the 2013–14 Football League, champions Niki Volos and Kerkyra.
 Niki Volos were promoted back to the top level for the first time in 48 years.

 Stadia and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.